Xilinx/PYNQ/docs/source/overlay_design_methodology/pynq_microblaze_subsystem.rst

     self.microblaze.write_blocking_command(READ_SINGLE_VALUE)

-The command is blocking so that Python code will not proceed unless an acknowledgement has been received from the  MicroBlaze.
+The command is blocking so that Python code will not proceed unless an acknowledgment has been received from the  MicroBlaze.
 Internally, after the PYNQ MicroBlaze has finished its task, it will write ``0x0`` to clear the command area.
 The Python code checks this command area (in this case, the Python code constantly checks whether the ``0x3`` value is still present at the